 Middleton’s history is rich, but did you also know it goes back two thousand years?

 Stroll through Pheasant Branch Conservancy and you’ll come up an unmistakable sight – Frederick’s Hill.
-Picturesque and tall, this hill was once a communal tomb for Native Americans.
+Picturesque and tall, this hill was once a communal tomb for Indigenous people inhabiting this land.
 When the tomb became full, they formed an earthen dome over top of it and Frederick’s Hill was born.
 Hundreds of years later, between 700 and 1300 A.D., descendants returned and built more, smaller mounds.

 The reason for choosing this location was its proximity to a small spring, the source of the Pheasant Branch.
 It was thought that springs were “portals to the Lower World” and so by burying the dead on the mounds, they were halfway between the sky (the “Upper World”) and the spring, linking the two journeys of the dead.
 For more about the Pheasant Branch Conservancy, click here.